Job Title:Park Guide GS-0090-04

 Would you like to practice your public speaking skills?
 As a uniformed employee of the National Park Service, you deliver interpretive programs to educate visitors.
 You independently present a variety of talks and briefings and respond to visitor questions.
 Your presentations are generally short and concern park orientation and visitor safety.
 You explain the area's natural, cultural and/or historic resources, recreational opportunities, concession facilities and services, availability of campgrounds and hiking trails.
 You provide information on current park events, projects, and policies, as well as updates on issues affecting the natural, historical and/or cultural preservation of the area.
 Park guides work in or near the park visitor center or visitor contact station, and at auditoriums, campgrounds, trails, or in the field.
 Other duties may include visitor services such as fee collection, traffic control, back-country patrols, and administrative tasks.

-The Seasonal Recruitment Operations Center is currently accepting applications to fill 4 temporary position at Hot Springs National Park, Arkansas.
-Appointments made under this announcement are limited to 1039 hours (six months) in a service year.
-Appointments may be terminated at any time and can be extended if workload and funding allow.
-Anticipated Entry on Duty: May 2012
+The Seasonal Recruitment Operations Center is currently accepting applications to fill 2 temporary positions at Hot Springs National Park.
+Appointments made under this announcement are limited to 1039 hours (six months) in a service year and may be terminated at any time.
+Appointments under this announcement are eligible for extension if workload and funding allow.
+Individuals selected under this vacancy announcement are eligible for rehire in subsequent service years.
+Anticipated Entry on Duty: MAY 2013

 This announcement is being advertised under delegated examining procedures and is open to all U.S. citizens.